AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/decisions-items/update.md

 ---
-title: Create decision items
+title: Update decision items
+description: Decision items are marketing offers that you can create and organize into collections and catalogs.
-xx description: Collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer. xx feature: Decision Management, API, Collections
+feature: Decision Management, API, Collections
 topic: Integrations
 role: Data Engineer
 level: Experienced
 ---

-# Update a decision item {#create-decision-items}
+# Update a decision item {#update-decision-items}

 You can modify or update a decision item by making a PATCH request to the Offer Library API.